Huguitis/aoi.js-documentation/src/akarui/aoi.music/functions/hasPlayer.md

 ## Example

-This will return either true or false depending on if your bot has a player or not:
+This will return either true or false depending on if your bot has a player in the current guild or not:

 ```javascript
 bot.command({